 A note of warning that it is a little hectic driving the golf cart through the downtown area when you first pick it up (and later drop it off), but it’s much more relaxed around the rest of the island where there’s more space.
 We found taxi drivers and motorcycle drivers on the island to be pretty respectful of the golf carts, allowing enough space when passing us.
 I was a little nervous about this beforehand, but it ended up being just fine.
 We really liked having independence to get around the island on our own terms and in our own time.

-Punta Sur, the south point of the island, is another MUST-SEE!
+Punta Sur, the south point of the island, is spectacular!
 It took my breath away when I caught my first glimpse.
 If you are staying at the north end of the island, it takes a little effort to reach but is definitely worth the taxi ride or golf cart rental to get there.

-At Punta Sur, the views of the sea and the rocky cliffs are the best part, in my opinion.
+At Punta Sur, the views of the sea and the rocky cliffs are the highlight, in my opinion.
 But there is also a sculpture garden, as well as a pile of rubble at the end where a Mayan structure used to stand.
 A walkway runs down along the water, which is really peaceful and wasn’t very busy when we were there.
 I loved observing some of the cool patterns the water has eroded into the rocky cliffs over time.

 Tortugranja (Turtle Farm)